ThaniThamizhAkarathiKalanjiyam/mintamil/README.md

 # mintamil
-This dictionary is collected from Mintamil Google group
+Unofficial dictionary is collected from Mintamil Google group.